victorgaard/ashby-challenge/README.md

   - Contains the trigger button that toggles the dropdown
   - It accepts any kind of children, except `<TextInput />`
-  - If the children element type is of `button` or `a`, it renders the children
-  - If it's not, it renders a `<Button>` with the children inside
+  - If renders a `<Button>` with the children inside
   - When the trigger is clicked, `onDropdownToggle` is called
-  - If the children passed is a button or an anchor, `asChild` should be passed as true so the trigger onClick can be forwarded to the custom content instead
+  - If the children is either a button or an anchor, `asChild` should be marked as true.
+This is a way for the trigger props to be forwarded to the custom content instead

 - `Dropdown.Body`: